isc-projects/bind9/doc/arm/reference.rst

    The option adds EDNS TCP keepalive to messages sent over TCP.
 Note that currently idle timeouts in responses are ignored.

-.. namedconf:statement:: transfer-format

-   The server supports two zone transfer methods.
-The first, ``one-answer``, uses one DNS message per resource record transferred.
-   ``many-answers`` packs as many resource records as possible into a single message, which is more efficient.
-   It is possible to specify which method to use for a server via the ``transfer-format`` option; if not set there, the ``transfer-format`` specified by the ``options`` statement is used.

 .. namedconf:statement:: transfers

    ``transfers`` is used to limit the number of concurrent inbound zone